raackley/end-2-end-showcase-project/README.md

 ### Build from CI

 This repo builds an image for each Pull Request, and it also builds an image for each merge to the `master` branch.
-Each of these are pushed to `raackley/gt-assignment` on [Docker Hub](https://hub.docker.com/repository/docker/raackley/gt-assignment).
+Each of these images are pushed to `raackley/e2esp` on [Docker Hub](https://hub.docker.com/repository/docker/raackley/e2esp).
 Each `master` branch will update the `latest` tag, and each Pull Request will update the tag named `pr-<pr number>` where "pr-number" is your Pull Request number.

 For example, if your Pull Request number is `3`, then you can run the latest build of your branch like so.

 ```
-docker run -p 8000:8000 raackley/gt-assignment:pr-3
+docker run -p 8000:8000 raackley/e2esp:pr-3
 ```

 Similarly, if you want to run the latest version of the `master` branch, run the following.

 ```
-docker run -p 8000:8000 raackley/gt-assignment:latest
+docker run -p 8000:8000 raackley/e2esp:latest
 ```

 ## Deploy to a Kubernetes cluster with Helm